fergald/explainer-bfcache-ccns/api.md

 Changes to these may also imply that inactive pages in BFCache or prerendering have outdated/incorrect contents.

-#### `Authentication` header and tokens
+#### `Authorization` header and tokens

-Authentication may also happen via 3rd parties, resulting in tokens that are presented via the `Authentication` header.
+Authorization may also happen via 3rd parties, resulting in tokens that are presented via the `Authorization` header.
 For example, federated sign-in
 (sign-in with Google/Twitter/Facebook/etc)
 provides a token that can then be presented on later RPCs.
-There are sites that use this as their only form of authentication (with no use of cookies).
+There are sites that use this as their only form of authorization (with no use of cookies).
 Typically they are single-page apps since, without cookies,